ER-Visualizer/Visualizer/deliverables/iteration-02.plan.md

             # 4. Add the element on the heap
 ```

-4. **Meetings**: We document all of our meetings, both internal and external with Vector.
+3. **Meeting Minutes**: We document all of our meetings, both internal and external with Vector.
 Whenever we're not sure about something that we discussed with Vector, or some details
 we decided on as a team, we can check the meeting notes.
 It also serves as a way to make
 sure everyone is kept up to date on the development of the project, even if they missed the meeting.

 [Link to Meetings](https://drive.google.com/open?id=1ftzBkQdU7P4RSA6EvPqXnF9qdQxPVwyV)

-5. **CRC Cards**: We used CRC cards in order to brainstorm the design of the simulation
+4. **CRC Cards**: We used CRC cards in order to brainstorm the design of the simulation
 and the base clases that we needed for it.

 ![CRC Cards](crc_1.png)